Frequently Asked Questions

 So why is this so different from what you might pay for a store bought quilt?
 Those quilts will obviously be very different in terms of materials and quality and longevity, but this is actually a much bigger and more serious discussion that occurs in all artisan communities and goes back to ethical supply chains, valuation of creative work, and modern slavery.
 It’s heavy stuff.

-If a commissioned quilt isn’t within your current budget, consider signing up for one of our sewing classes this Spring or asking about private lessons in the meantime–we’re just as open to teaching you how to sew as we are to sewing for you.
+If a commissioned quilt isn’t within your current budget, you can always shop our annual quilt sale at the Eastworks Open Studio the first weekend in November, or consider signing up for one of our sewing classes or private lessons–we’re just as open to teaching you how to sew as we are to sewing for you.

 Can you teach me to sew?